Remote-Sensing-Systems/RSS-SMAP-V5.0-L2C-Science-Grade/README.md

 ## Running the code

-Once the code has been compiled and the directories have been defined, the user will be able to run the code with the following command in their terminal:
+Once the code has been compiled and the directories have been defined, the user will be able to run the code with the following command in their terminal (assuming they are one directory up from the `build` folder):

-`./MAKE_SMAP_L2C_V50_ascii 38362 38362 ##`
+`build/MAKE_SMAP_L2C_V50_ascii 38362 38362 ##`

 In this command, `38362` represents the start and end SMAP orbit.
 This should remain unchanged for the purposes of attempting to replicate the output ASCII files located in the `sample_data` folder.  `##` represents the pixel number that the user wishes to run the code for.
 There are 10 different 0.25x0.25 degree Earth grid pixels that can be used in this demo, each assigned a value between `1` and `10`.
 Therefore, `##` should be an integer between `1` and `10`.
 Information on these 10 pixels is given in `pixel_descriptions.md`.